 Capitol_Poppies This SCOTUS decision is perhaps the most important reason to get involved with issues that will affect you and your business colleagues, and hopefully it is a wake up call.
 It is my opinion that getting involved is not only a right, but a responsibility.
 If we believe in the value of our democracy, it is up to us to participate vigorously to insure it exists for our children and grandchildren.
 Here are a few “pep talks” that will hopefully stir you off the sideline.

 1. One person can make a difference.
-Asking an elected official for support can produce results that serve the public and bring awareness of the issues like those of small business to more people.
+Asking an elected official for support can produce results that serve the public and bring awareness of the issues like those of small business who are trying hard to manage their business using small business software to more people.
 A single advocate – a respected individual in the community – has been able to bring together like-minded people to convince a key member of Congress to change or eliminate language in a bill if he/she is convinced of the adverse consequences.

 2. Advocacy is essential to our democratic form of government.
 The First Amendment to the United States Constitution protects the right of the people to petition the government – the simple act of informing our policy makers about important public issues.
 Without advocacy, our issues simply will not be considered.